Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 - Green spaces and nature quality
 - Zero waste

-## Analysis
+## How do different measures compare?
 Other organisations have recently published indicators measuring the above urban environmental sustainability factors in cities around Europe.
 We look at how some of these published indicators compare to those published by ProptechOS.
-Do cities perform well in one indicator but perform badly in others?

 #### [2019 SDG Index and Dashboards Report for European Cities](https://euro-cities.sdgindex.org/)